NikkCh/Cannikk/README.md

 Cannikk
 ==========
-Cannikk is a collaborative canvas.
-The canvas will be projected on buildings, so that passersby can change their surroundings.
+Cannikk is a multiuser drawing pad.
+The pad will be projected on buildings, so that passersby can change their surroundings.

 ## Usage

-The canvas can be manipulated by clicking and dragging the mouse.
+The pad can be manipulated by mouse if accessed on a desktop or by touch if accessed on smartphone.
-Smartphone compatability will be added.

 Try it out at: www.cannikk.tk